-- remove disruptive children from the classroom where they have refused to follow an instruction to do so; - prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - restrain a pupil at risk of harming themselves through physical outbursts.
+- To remove disruptive children from the classroom where they have refused to follow an instruction to do so. - To prevent a pupil behaving in a way that disrupts a school event, a school trip, or a school visit.

-Schools cannot:
+- To prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety (e.g., running into a road) or lead to behaviour that significantly disrupts the learning or safety of others. - To prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground. - To restrain a pupil at risk of harming themselves through physical outbursts (e.g., head banging, self-inflicted scratching). - To ensure the safe movement of pupils, e.g., guiding a pupil away from immediate danger.

-use force as a punishment - it is always unlawful to use force as a punishment.
+Schools cannot use force as a punishment.
+It is always unlawful to use force as a punitive measure.